openclimatedata/ipcc-bibtex/README.md

 # IPCC report citations in BibTeX format

-Commonly used citations in BibTeX format that are too hard to find
+Unofficial repo collecting commonly used citations for the IPCC reports in BibTeX format that are too hard to find.

 ## SR15